Leading Linear Actuator Manufacturers

 Linear Actuator Standards

-Linear actuator standards differ by location, industry, and application.
-In the United States, you can turn to the guidelines offered by organizations like ANSI and ASME.
-If you are working at an international company, you may want to check out ISO (International Standards Organization) standards.
-Many industries adapt the guidelines offered by organizations like these as their own.
-Either way, you need to check with your industry leaders to make sure you know what certifications to ask about before purchasing an actuator.
+Standards for linear actuators vary by location, industry, and application.
+In the United States, refer to guidelines from organizations such as ANSI and ASME.
+For international companies, ISO (International Standards Organization) standards are relevant.
+Many industries adopt these guidelines as their own.
+It’s essential to consult with industry leaders to determine the necessary certifications before purchasing an actuator.

 Things to Consider About Linear Actuators

-Before you purchase a linear actuator, you need to make sure that it matches your application in the following ways: speed capabilities (speed of actuator extension and retraction), load rating (the maximum weight the actuator can move), stroke length (how far the actuator can reach or extend), power to weight ratio (how much power the actuator has compared to how heavy/large it is), device life, and power source and programmability (simple inputs vs. complex programming).
+Before purchasing a linear actuator, ensure it meets your application requirements in the following areas: speed capabilities (extension and retraction speed), load rating (maximum weight it can move), stroke length (extension reach), power-to-weight ratio (power relative to size), device life, and power source and programmability (simple inputs versus complex programming).

-For the best results, we recommend you write all of this down, along with details including your budget, your deadline, your delivery preferences, and your post-delivery preferences.
+For optimal results, document these specifications along with your budget, deadline, delivery preferences, and post-delivery needs.

 Linear Actuator Informational Video